Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 - Free project proposal template

-- What is a project proposal?
+- What makes a good project proposal?

 Free project proposal template